-Governor Jim Doyle served as the 44th governor of Wisconsin from 2003 to 2011.
-Governor Doyle was recognized as a national leader in health care, energy, natural resources, biotechnology and many other areas.
-He has worked closely with the White House, high-ranking administration officials and other governors.
+Gov. Jim Doyle served as the 44th governor of Wisconsin, from 2003 to 2011.
+Gov. Doyle is a national leader in healthcare, energy, natural resources, biotechnology, and other areas.
+He has worked closely high-ranking administration officials and other governors.

 Gov. Doyle is of counsel and a lawyer with Foley & Lardner LLP where he provides strategic advice and counsel to clients regarding healthcare and energy laws and regulations and the evolving regulatory framework.